Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Problem Setup

 This structure exhibits a strong property of linear decomposability over the model output, \emph{i.e.}, by disentangling, the two new predictions with features $X_1$ and $X_2$ maintain a similar formulation to the original ones:

-In summary, we naturally abstract two virtual networks: network $h(X_1)$ with parameter $W$ operates on $X_1$ part to learn component $\mathcal{P}$, and network $g(X_2)$ with parameter $V$ operates on $X_2$ part to learn component $\mathcal{Q}$.
-The overview is shown in Figure \ref{fig:overview}.
+In summary, we naturally abstract two virtual networks under a joint empirical loss: network $h(X_1)$ with parameter $W$ operates on $X_1$ part to learn component $\mathcal{P}$, and network $g(X_2)$ with parameter $V$ operates on $X_2$ part to learn component $\mathcal{Q}$.
+The overview is illustrated in Figure \ref{fig:overview}.